 exFAT filesystem.
 You can check your Endless OS version in the Settings app on the "About" page.
 You can check the filesystem used on a USB drive using the "Disks" application: click on the disk in the column on the left and then check the value labeled "Contents".
 If it says "FAT", you can reformat it by following these steps.

-The following steps will permanently delete everything that is currently on the USB drive!
+The following steps will permanently delete everything on the USB drive!

 Due to a bug in Endless OS versions older than 3.9.4, you need to ensure the USB drive has a label, unless you are using 3.9.4 or newer on both the source and target machines.
 An unlabeled drive will show up in the Disks app as "Filesystem" under the "Volumes" header: